-Rolfe has proven at club level that he can make his strike partner better while raising his own game.
-His club form suggests he will get the opportunity to prove that to National Team coach Bob Bradley during the 2010 qualifying cycle.
+Chris Rolfe has proven at club level that he can make his strike partner better while raising his own game.
+His club form led to opportunities with the USMNT.

 An intelligent player with an eye for goal at all distances, Rolfe has a tremendously powerful shot, and can be equally dangerous as an out-and-out striker, or playing in a more withdrawn role.
 During the 2007 season, he helped revive the Chicago Fire’s moribund year when he returned from injury for the latter part of the season.
 Rolfe left for the Danish SuperLiga and AaB where he spent three seasons.
 He returned to the Chicago Fire early in the 2012 season.

 2009: Played in the 3-2 win over Sweden on January 24th.

 2008: Called into January training camp.
 Came on as sub for final 27 minutes in 2-0 win over Sweden.